DavidIsraelN/oop1_project/README.txt

                       Loading the files of the program once - textures, audio, texts, fonts. and receiving the data from anywhere in the program.

+- Sound.h           - Singleton - Sound class for all program sounds.
+                      Create the Sounds of the program once and play from anywhere in the program.

+- Colors.h          - Some custom colors for the program.

 - Menu.h/cpp        - show the main menu before the game starts, and in the game when you press ESC.
                       The subclasses of this class are:
                         - Button.h/cpp      - Abstract class for all button types.